CongLeSolutionX/Class-in-depth-Swift/README.md

 - we can deallocatewd the resources aka the actuall data on the heap memory via `deinit{}`

-Note: we can use keyword "required" to make **Required Initializer** which indicates that every subclass haveto implement this initializer.
+Note: we can use keyword "required" to make **Required Initializer** which indicates that every subclass have to implement this initializer.
 `required init() {}`